A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Theory

-Here, we derive the transformation rules between the two descriptions discussed in \cref{sec:mass_description,sec:VolBasedDescription}.
-From now on, we focus on incompressible electrolytes.
+In this section, we state transformation rules for the drift velocities, flux densities and current densities between different reference frames.
+To improve readability we state the results in the main text and provide a complete derivation in the ESI, see \cref*{sec:SI_DerivTransformRules_vm}.$^{\dag}$ Here, we focus on the two cases of the CM-based description and the volume-based description discussed in \cref{sec:mass_description,sec:VolBasedDescription}.
+In addition, we discuss transformation rules with respect to the species-based reference frame in the ESI, see \cref*{sec:SI_DerivTransformRules_vs}.
+From now on, we focus on incompressible electrolytes where the partial molar volumes do not depend on the pressure and assume that $\nabla\pmv_\alpha=0$.

-The dynamical evolution of a macroscopic system is independent from the internal description, \emph{i.e.} the choice of reference.
-Thus, such systems are invariant under frame transformations.
-In contrast, internal fluxes depend on the reference frame and simple transformation between the frames exist.
+It is a fundamental assumption of physics that the dynamical evolution of a macroscopic system is independent from the internal description, \emph{i.e.} the choice of reference frame.
+This implies that frame transformations are symmetries of the macroscopic description.
+However, in contrast to the macroscopic description, internal quantities, \emph{e.g.} flux densities, depend on the reference frame, and simple frame transformations exist.